ResearchSoftwareHour/rsh-notes/README.md

   to develop ideas further**, collect suggestions, and prepare them for segments that we will use in future shows.
   You can comment on existing issues and submit new issues.
+- Suggest [your own code](#evaluate-your-own-code) and get constructive feedback and suggestions for improvements.

 ---